qrvey/partner-portal/docs/composer/06-Dashboards/dashboard-builder.md

 * PDF
 * Excel

-Use Download Manager to access and manage exported files.
-For more information, see [Download Manager](../../download-manager.md).

 ### Add a page header
 Dashboard Builder enables you to add a customized page header to all your dashboards.